mierak/react-virtualized-grid/README.md

 ## Limitations

 - All elements must have equal size
-- Currently there is no inbuilt way to render previews before element gets renderer after scrolling
+- Currently there is no inbuilt way to render previews before element gets rendered after scrolling

 ## Licence